 Program in Comparative Medicine and Veterinary Resources

-The Program in Comparative Medicine and Veterinary Resources, established in 1989, studies the characterization of animal models of human disease for biomedical research and the use of such models to advance understanding of disease or biological processes.
+The Program in Veterinary Resources, established in 1989, studies the characterization of animal models of human disease for biomedical research and the use of such models to advance understanding of disease or biological processes.
 The program is highly regarded based on-site visits by the DOD (ACURO), BARDA, NIH (OLAW), USDA, CDC, special joint USDA/NABR site visits, as well as visits from industry sponsors.
 All research studies are performed with prior approval from the Institutional Animal Care & Use Committee (IACUC).
 Maintenance and surveillance of the animals involves a high standard of humane care at a level above recommendations set forth in the NIH publication “The Guide for the Care and Use of Laboratory Animals” (National Research Council – 8th Edition).